A Counterfactual Cause in Situation Calculus: Relation with HP Definition of Causality

 \section{Relation with HP Definition of Causality}

 Batusov and Soutchanski \cite{batusov2018situation} had made a formal comparison between their account of actual achievement cause and the HP account of actual causality which can be summarized as (in the language of $\lang$) for every (part of) cause in a causal model in the HP account, there exists a corresponding action-sequence pair that appear in the achievement casual chain of translated causal setting (corresponding to the HP casual model).
 However, as aforementioned, Batusov and Soutchanski's account is not based on counterfactual analysis.
-In what follows, we informally compared our notion of cause with the HP \emph{modified} definition of actual causality \cite{halpern2015modification} in terms of counterfactual analysis, especially in handling preemption or disjunctive goals.
+We informally compared our notion of cause with the HP \emph{modified} definition of actual causality \cite{halpern2015modification} in terms of counterfactual analysis, especially in handling preemption or disjunctive goals.

 The HP account of causality is based on the \emph{structural equation model}.
 Below, we informally review the HP account and refer interested readers to \cite{halpern2016actual}.
 A causal model $\M$ is a tuple $\lan \U, \V, \{f_X\}_{X\in \V} \ran $ where $\U$ and $\V$ are disjoint sets of \emph{exogenous} and \emph{endogenous} variables representing external or independent factors and internal factors.
-The value of each endogenous variable $X \in \V$ is specified by a function $f_X$ that may depend on exogenous variables and on endogenous variables that are preceding $X$ with respect to a fixed order on $\V$.
+The value of each endogenous variable $X \in \V$ is specified by a function $f_X$ that may depend on exogenous variables and on endogenous variables that precede $X$ with respect to a fixed order on $\V$.
 Moreover, the dependencies among variables are acyclic.
 A \emph{context} $\myvec{u}$ assigns values to all variables in $\U$.
 The \emph{language} of the HP account consists of formulas of the form $X=x$ (value assignment), boolean connectives, and formulas of the form $[\myvec{Y} \xleftarrow{} \myvec{y}] \phi$ (read as after intervening to set variables $\myvec{Y}$ to values $\myvec{y}$, $\phi$ holds).

-Truth of formulas is given as (boolean connectives are understood in the standard way) \begin{itemize} \item $(\M, u) \models X = x$ if $f_X$ has values $x$ when setting $\U$ according to $\myvec{u}$.
+The truth of formulas is given as (boolean connectives are understood in the standard way): \begin{itemize} \item $(\M, \myvec{u}) \models X = x$ if $f_X$ has values $x$ when setting $\U$ according to $\myvec{u}$.